 The Atoner: All he wants to do is make things right after helping cause the Necromorph outbreak.

 Another Mad Scientist and Unitologist on the Ishimura.
 Audio logs Isaac finds detail how the Necromorphs drove his already unstable mind into full blown Ax-Crazy.
 When Isaac finds him Mercer has been experimenting on humans and Necromorphs, the results of which he unleashes on Isaac.

 The Man Behind The Monsters: While not leading the Necromorphs directly, the true leader is the Hive Mind, he is helping to advance the Necromorph infection and create new, more powerful types of Necromorphs.

-Here's another one for you; Methicillin-resistant Staphylococcus aureus is a type of bacterium responsible for numerous difficult-to-treat or outright incurable ailments in human beings.
+Meaningful Name: Mercer is an old term for a dealer of textiles.
+Seems he's a man of the cloth.
+Another interpretation: Methicillin-resistant Staphylococcus aureus is a type of bacterium responsible for numerous difficult-to-treat or outright incurable ailments in human beings.
 It's abbreviated MRSA, and the abbreviation is often pronounced "Mer-sah" or Mercer.